Cyunide/CyunideArmaTool/README.md

 * Delete files (Such as old .rpts, etc) automatically.
 * Copy files automatically.
 * Control your command line parameters for your Arma Server.
+* Auto saving, so you dont have to set it up again on reopen!
+* of course, MORE!

 ## How it works

 Essentially its like a batch file that allows you to click a single button to complete a task list and launch your Arma server.

+## Whats included?

+The program itself as well as the source code.
+This project was written in C# using Visual Studio.